Exchange application and acceptance

 - Mentor programme

-You can prepare for your application by reading the following information:
+You can prepare for your application by reading our Application guide or watching the video guide:

 The course application period for nominated exchange students runs from 1–25 April for autumn semester studies and from 1–25 October for spring studies.